 Hugh Aston Building

-Facilities include lecture theatres and classrooms with capacities ranging from 50 to 250 people, break-out spaces for group work and quiet study zones for individual work.
-The faculty has a large number of high-spec IT labs, some of which are installed with Bloomberg software.
+You will be taught in the purpose-built Hugh Aston Building, whose facilities include lecture theatres and classrooms with capacities ranging from 50 to 250 people, break-out spaces for group work, quiet study zones for individual work and a large number of high-spec IT labs, some of which are installed with professional software.

 Students benefit from The Bloomberg Trading Room Comprising of 21 Bloomberg terminals, the Trading Room will provide simulation of what it is like to work in the financial industry and provide experience of a real-life trading floor environment.

 Library and learning zones